Gunnhildurkatrin/DisneyVillains/content/post/marvelvillains.md

 ![sentiment]({{< baseurl >}}/images/sentimental_graph.png)

-The figure above shows that the happiness score tends to be low.
-The mean value for the happiness score is -0.298 which is rather low and is in line with the network as this is a Marvel villains network and the villains are most often not described in a kind way.
+The figure above shows that the happiness scores tend to be low.
+The mean value for the happiness score is -0.298 which is rather low but is in line with the network as this is a Marvel villains network and the villains are most often described in a bad way.

 Next, a bar plot of the average happiness score for all the main antagonists of the Marvel villain's network is displayed.